smartdnsstudy/projectPage/docs/index.md

 #### Citing this project:
 To cite this project please use the Bibtex citations below.
-These are also available in (add link here).
+These are also available in [bibtex.bib](https://github.com/smartdnsstudy/projectPage/blob/main/citation.bib).
 - PoPETS paper:
 ```
 @InProceedings{fainchtein-holes-2021,